justinervingarcia/tennis-calculator/README.md

 6. **Refactoring** - Extracted `GameSequenceParser` & `SetConverter`
 7. **TennisApp.ts** - CLI controller and application orchestration
 8. **index.ts** - Program entry point

+## How I leveraged AI

+Throughout this challenge, I leveraged AI as a pair programmer to enhance code quality and ensure comprehensive testing.
+After implementing each component using TDD, I used AI to review my test suites and identify potential edge cases I might have missed, such as handling invalid inputs, boundary conditions, and unusual game sequences.
+AI also helped me discover additional test scenarios that improved my code coverage.
+During the refactoring phase, I used AI to analyze my code structure and suggest improvements for better separation of concerns - this led to extracting `GameSequenceParser` and `SetConverter` into separate, focused classes.
+This AI-assisted approach complemented my development process, ensuring both comprehensive testing and clean code architecture.

+## Assumptions

+- Tournament files are well-formatted with consistent structure (Match: ID, Player vs Player, point sequences)
+- Point sequences use only 0 (player1 wins point) and 1 (player2 wins point)
+- Match IDs are unique within a tournament file
+- Player names don't contain special characters that could break parsing
+- Sets are won by first to 6 games (no need for 2 game lead)
+- Games use standard tennis scoring (0, 15, 30, 40, deuce, advantage)

 ## Getting Started